Endowed for Success

 Introduced in 1991, OCT is now widely used to detect and manage conditions such as macular and retinal diseases.
 Dr. Huang’s seminal 1991 research paper was published in the prestigious journal Science and has since been cited by other researchers at least 3,300 times.

-“As part of Oregon’s only academic medical center, Casey needs faculty who work at the interface of research and clinical care,” said Casey Eye Institute Director David Wilson, M.D.
+“As part of Oregon’s only academic health center, Casey needs faculty who work at the interface of research and clinical care,” said Casey Eye Institute Director David Wilson, M.D.
 “Dr. Huang represents the very best of both of those worlds, and is among the foremost practitioners in the field today.
 We are very excited at what he will bring to our program, and we remain grateful for the generosity of John and Jennie Weeks.
 Without them, we would be far less able to attract exceptional faculty like Dr. Huang.”

 Dr. Huang was previously director of the Doheny Laser Vision Center, Charles C. Manger III, M.D.